 Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options

 Here on the right side, you will find settings for changing names of Administrator and Guest accounts.
-To rename Administrator account using GPO, double-click on the policy setting with name ‘Accounts: Rename Administrator account‘.
+To rename local admin account using GPO, double-click on the policy setting with name ‘Accounts: Rename Administrator account‘.

-In Policy settings window, on Security Policy Setting tab, check the box next to Define this policy setting and in the text box under it provide new name for Administrator account.
+In Policy settings window, go to Security Policy Setting tab.
+Here, check the box next to Define this policy setting.
+Next, in the text box under it provide new name for Administrator account.
 Click on Apply and OK to close.

-You can follow same process for renaming Guest account as well.
-Double-click ‘Accounts: Rename guest account‘ policy settings, click to select the Define this policy setting check box, and then type the new name that you want to use for the guest account.
+INFO: You can follow same process for renaming Guest account as well.
+Double-click ‘Accounts: Rename guest account‘ policy settings, click to select the Define this policy setting check box.
+And then, type the new name that you want to use for the guest account.
 Click OK.

 There is one more settings that we need to change.
-In order to use Administrator account on client computers, it must be enabled first.
+In order to use Administrator account on client computers, we must enable it first.
 It may be possible that Administrator account is disabled on client computers.
-We will use ‘Accounts: Administrator account status‘ to change the status of Administrator account to Enabled.
+We will use ‘Accounts: Administrator account status‘ policy to change the status of Administrator account to Enabled.

-Double-click ‘Accounts: Administrator account status’ setting, check the box next to Define this policy setting and click on radio button next to Enabled.
-Click Apply and OK to save the settings.
+Double-click ‘Accounts: Administrator account status’ setting and check the box next to Define this policy setting.
+Then, click on radio button next to Enabled.
+Finally, click Apply and OK to save the settings.

 Now you can close the Group Policy Editor snap-in.
-In Group Policy Management Console, select newly created policy and on the right pane, click on Settings tap to see the settings you defined in steps above.
+In Group Policy Management Console, select newly created policy.
+Next, click on Settings tab in the right-pane to see the settings defined for policy.

-Now Our policy for renaming Administrator account is ready for deployment.
-In the Group Policy management console, right-click on the OU that contains computer accounts (in this tutorial OU name is PCs) and select Link an Existing GPO…
+Now our GPO to rename local admin account is ready for deployment.
+Right-click on the OU that contains computers (PCs in our case) and select Link an Existing GPO…

 In the next window, you can select from the list of available GPOs.
-Select the GPO that we created recently ‘RenameAdminAccount‘ and click OK to link it to selected OU.
+Select recently created ‘RenameAdminAccount‘ GPO and click OK to link it to selected OU.

 Now ‘RenameAdminAccount‘ GPO has been linked to the selected OU (PCs).
-Policy will be updated on client during next GPUpdate cycle.
+Policy will update on clients during next GPUpdate cycle.
 This policy doesn’t require the client PC to be restarted.
-For testing purpose, you can manually update the policy on client computer by using gpupdate command.
+For testing purpose, you can manually update the policy on client computer by using